 But, are those in the church safe from being lead astray?
 Scripture says otherwise: “Woe to those who are at ease in Zion And to those who feel secure in the mountain of Samaria” (Amos 6:1).
 Isn’t it those in the church that Satan “will pacify and lull them away into carnal security, that they will say: All is well in Zion” (2 Ne 28:21)?

 We are even commanded to learn “Of things both in heaven and in the earth, and under the earth; things which have been, things which are, things which must shortly come to pass” (D&C 88:79).
-In the LDS tradition, one might say that we are commanded to become learned in all things, so how does that reconcile with the learned-wise problem?
+In the LDS tradition, one might say that we are commanded to become learned in all things.
+With this in mind, throwing the learned under the bus may merely be a justification of our own ignorance than a demonstration of wisdom.
+It is certainly not a show of love.

 Many of those that dwell in faith now are likely to be troubled later.
 Topics that were once considered anti-Mormon are now readily available through the LDS Church website.
 The Joseph Smith papers, Gospel Topics Essays, Saints, and other Church materials are challenging the “faithful,” curated narratives once so common.
 Readily available scholarship from church institutions and members provides deeper context to scripture and historical events and also challenges folklore and former church teachings.

-Without accommodation and acceptance, we will lose good and honorable people who largely agree with our values and beliefs; people that believe in “pure religion undefiled before God … To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.”
+Without accommodation and tolerance of diverse perspectives, we will lose good and honorable people who largely agree with our values and beliefs; people that believe in “pure religion undefiled before God … To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.”
 (James 1:27).

 Another reason to be accommodating of those with different perspectives is that we may need a check in our own doctrine, practice, and policy.
 Without confronting tension, our doctrine may become vapid and exclusionary without our being aware.